wp-plugins/photo-gallery/readme.txt

 The Photo Gallery plugin is not using standard WordPress Media Manager, instead here you will be redirected to Photo Gallery File Manager.
 After uploading images you should mark them and press Add button.
 Photo Gallery File Manager
 2.8.1 Up.
-This button will allow you to move within the taxonomy of the folder to a higher level folder.
+This button will allow you to move within the taxonomy of the folder to a higher level folder to upload image from there.
 2.8.2 Make a directory.
 You can indicate the location of the directory to get images to be used in the gallery.
 2.8.3 Rename item.
 You can rename the chosen gallery images without leaving the uploader.
 2.8.4 Copy.
 You can copy images and directories to use in the galleries and albums.
 2.8.5 Cut.
 You can cut images and directories.
 2.8.6 Paste.
 You can paste copied/cut images and directories.
 2.8.7 Remove items.
-You can remove any amount of items from the list.
+You can remove any amount of items from the list, including gallery folder, images.
 2.8.8 Upload files.
-You can upload images from your PC and other devices using this feature.
+You can upload images to your gallery from your PC and other devices using this feature.
 Multi-upload is also possible.
-To upload all images, you should first press Ctrl+A.
+To upload all images for the use in the gallery, you should first press Ctrl+A.

 To add the images to your Gallery, you should press Add the selected images to gallery button.
 Important!
 Before uploading an image, you should provide dimensions for the generated thumbnail at the top of the Media Upload window or leave it to default value set in the Thumbnail options (Options Menu).
+This way the thumbnail view of the Gallery will use the specified dimension of the gallery.
 2.8.9 View options: View thumbnails.
-Displays images in Thumbnail view.
+Displays uploaded gallery images in Thumbnail view.
 View list.
-Displays images in list view.
+Displays uploaded gallery images in list view.

 Now let`s explore the individual gallery image options.
 Refer to the buttons on the right side and below.
 2.9 Set Watermark.
-You can apply the created watermark by checking the image you want to add the watermark to and pressing the button.
-The watermark can be created in Options menu of the product.
+You can apply the created watermark by checking the gallery image you want to add the watermark to and pressing the button.
+The watermark can be created in Options menu of the Gallery plugin.
 You can also add the watermark to all gallery images first selecting all gallery images and then pressing Set watermark button.
 2.10 Reset.
 You can reset the gallery images to the default by selecting multiple/all images and pressing this button.
-It will remove all kind of changes, including crop, rotate and watermark.
+It will remove all kind of changes, including crop, rotate and watermark changes to individual images or the entire gallery as such.
 2.11 Show order column.
-You can either Drag and Drop images to change the positioning of the images in the gallery or prefer order column, where you can provide numbering for the images to be displayed in a gallery.
+You can either Drag and Drop gallery images to change the positioning of the images in the gallery or prefer order column, where you can provide numbering for the images to be displayed in a gallery.
 This option is more useful when you have multiple pages of images and it is not convenient to use Drag/Drop.
 2.12 Save images.
 Using this button you can save only the changes made with the images, the changes with the gallery as a whole should be saved with the upper Save button.
 2.13 Publish.
 Check the images you want to publish in the gallery and press the button.
 2.14 Unpublish.
 Check the images you want to temporary unpublish from the gallery and press the button.